vmware/vic-product/docs/user_doc/vic_cloud_admin/manage_projects.md

 5. To delete a project, on the Projects page, click the three dots next to a project and click **Delete**.

 **NOTE**: If you enable content trust on a project, the developers who work on that project must configure their Docker clients so that they can connect to the Notary server running in vSphere Integrated Containers Registry.
-For information about how to configure Docker clients for content trust, see the section on [Using vSphere Integrated Containers Registry with Content Trust](../vic_app_dev/configure_docker_client.md#notary) in Configure the Docker Client for Use with vSphere Integrated Containers, in *Develop Container Applications with vSphere Integrated Containers*.
+For information about how to configure Docker clients for content trust, see the section on [Using vSphere Integrated Containers Registry with Content Trust](../vic_app_dev/configure_docker_client.md#notary) in Configure the Docker Client for Use with vSphere Integrated Containers, in *Developing Applications with vSphere Integrated Containers*.

 **What to Do Next**